lsprowl/logic-problems/answers/five_digit_number_times_4_answer.md

 3 to begin with a 3, C must be either 7, 8, or 9.
 From the table above we can see that C x 4 always ends with an even number so C x 4 +3 always ends with an odd number.
 This means that C must be odd and is now either 7 or 9.
-If C were 7, 7 x 4 + 3 is 31 in the last digit is not 7.
+If C were 7, 7 x 4 + 3 is 31 in which the last digit is not 7.
 This means that C is not 7 and must be 9.
 We can see that 9 x 4 + 3 is 39 in which the last digit is 9.
 In the end we see that the answer is 21978 and we have

 ![Five digit number times 4](pictures/five4f.png)